 An inclusive model enables better communication in school and with home, as well as wraparound support for your child both academically and pastorally.

 Our three highly experienced and effective welfare staff are allocated to the following Key Stages:

-- Key Stage 3 - Mrs V Barnes
+- Key Stage 3 – Ms S Mooney

 - Key Stage 4 – Mrs W Davy

-- Key Stage 5 - Mrs H Cameron
+- Key Stage 5 – Mrs V Barnes

-They will be responsible for welfare, medical and first aid incidents.
+They are responsible for welfare, medical and first aid incidents.